quickkennedy/Garm3n-QL/README.md

 - chat covers up health when opened
 - killstreak notification has extra space on the right
 - when using helvetica killername can go outside of its borders
+- when payload cart has a red outline it is too big for the payload cart texture